TakiyaL/Prediction-of-teacher-performance/README.md

 # Prediction-of-teacher-performance
-Evaluation of performance of teachers based on given features
+Build an ML model to evaluate the performance of teachers based on given features